viviensiu/LLM-project/README.md

 * Start [elasticsearch](https://github.com/viviensiu/LLM-project/blob/main/README.md#elastic-search).

 ### .env template
-* Refer ChatGPT's suggestions to [view `.env*` files](https://chatgpt.com/share/66e80914-4264-8001-8dae-a523469b0f9a).
+* Refer [ChatGPT's suggestions](https://chatgpt.com/share/66e80914-4264-8001-8dae-a523469b0f9a) to view `.env*` files.
 Else you can't proceed with next step.
 * Rename [.env_template](https://github.com/viviensiu/LLM-project/blob/main/.env_template) to `.env`.
-* (Not applicable for running application, only for code reproduction) copy-paste your OpenAI API key to env. variable "OPENAI_API_KEY".
+* **(Not applicable for running application, only for code reproduction)** Copy-paste your OpenAI API key to env. variable "OPENAI_API_KEY".

 ### Elastic Search
 **Not applicable for running application as it's handled by docker compose**.
 For some code reproduction, you will need elasticsearch container to be running..